-- So, how will you use your sofa?
+So, how will you use your sofa?
 Will it primarily be used for everyday activities such as relaxing, reading, or watching TV, or will it be used only occasionally in a formal setting?

-- Who will be using it most?
+Who will be using it most?
 Pay attention to any special considerations if you really want your sofa to be a good fit.
 For instance, use deep seating for a very tall person.
 For someone with bad knees, shallow seating and a tight back make it easier to get up from a seated position.

-Which Sofa Shape is Right For You?
+Which Sofa Shape Is Right for You?

 Once you’ve determined how it’s going to be used, pick a shape that best serves that purpose.

-- A sofa that will be used for relaxation can be deep and cushy with loose pillows.
+A sofa that will be used for relaxation can be deep and cushy with loose pillows.
 A Lawson sofa, with arms lower than the back, is a versatile choice for both formal and informal settings.
 A rolled arm sofa is also a good choice.

-- A camel-back sofa has a curvilinear shape, shallow seating, and a tight back.
+A camel-back sofa has a curvilinear shape, shallow seating, and a tight back.
 It is better for a formal and traditional setting.

-- Sectionals come in many configurations and profiles and are good in cozy, conversational settings.
+Sectionals come in many configurations and profiles and are good in cozy, conversational settings.
 For added comfort, you can have reclining sectionals as well.

 A tight back sofa works well in a tiny space because of its low profile.
-A sectional might be perfect for a larger area, but smaller scaled sectionals often work in smaller spaces as well.
+A sectional might be perfect for a larger area, but smaller-scaled sectionals often work in smaller spaces as well.

 To keep your sofa looking its best, it is important to select the right fabric.
 If you have children or pets, you will, naturally, want a more durable and easy-to-clean fabric.

 There is now a large selection of colors and textures, so you are no longer confined to tans and blacks.

 To select a sofa color or fabric pattern, always take into consideration any preexisting colors or patterns in the room.

-- Neutrals work best in most rooms, especially small ones, but you can dress up your sofa by using more vibrant colors and patterns in the pillows or adding throws.
+Neutrals work best in most rooms, especially small ones, but you can dress up your sofa by using more vibrant colors and patterns in the pillows or adding throws.
 A patterned fabric also works well in heavy usage areas as it can hide minor stains.

-- Go with a strong color if you want to make a bold statement, but if you do so, consider buying a sofa with simpler lines.
+Go with a strong color if you want to make a bold statement, but if you do so, consider buying a sofa with simpler lines.

 The real quality of a sofa comes from how it is put together on the inside.

-- A good quality sofa is heavier because of its sturdy frame which is constructed of kiln-dried hardwood that is free from knots.
+A good quality sofa is heavier because of its sturdy frame which is constructed of kiln-dried hardwood that is free from knots.

 The legs will be part of the frame and not screwed on.
 The cushion should retain its shape when you sit down, and not curve up.
 A combination of down and dense foam will let the seat maintain its shape for a long time.
 You shouldn’t be able to feel the frame through the padding, and when you check the back, make sure it doesn’t feel hollow, as that is a sign of inferior construction.

 Should You Consider an Indoor/Outdoor Sofa?

 Outdoor fabrics have improved to the point where they are just as luxurious as indoor fabrics.
 They offer ease in cleaning and sturdiness, so you might want to consider them for high-traffic areas.
 If you are going for a relaxed, resort-style look for your living room, there are lots of choices.

 You can expect to pay anywhere from $700 to $2500 for a basic sofa.
 If you’re on a tight budget, visit clearance centers or ask for floor models.
 Sometimes, you can find good values at special sale events.